pubgeo/IARPA-SMART/README.md

 The content of this section is extracted from [1].

 The SMART Heavy Construction dataset is further categorized by the annotation process and the purpose for which annotations were generated.
 These categories, described in the table below, notionally describe a tradeoff between annotation quality and quantity.
 This table also notes which site types are included in each dataset.
-The following sections provide additional information on each of these two dataset categories, which we generically refer to here as the `Primary Dataset` and the `Supplemental Dataset`.
+The following sections provide additional information on each of these two dataset categories, which we generically refer to here as the `Primary Dataset` and the `Secondary Dataset`.

 <div style="display: flex; justify-content: center;">
   <table>